DeeZee-glitch/HappyNewYear2026/README.md

 ## 🔒 Security & Privacy

 - **Row Level Security (RLS)**: Enabled on Supabase table
-- **Public Read/Write**: Anyone with the link can view and add wishes
+- **Public Read/Write**: Anyone with a shared room link can view and add wishes to that room
+- **Personal Mode**: Your personal wishes (localStorage) are private and only visible to you
+- **Shared Mode**: Wishes in shared rooms are visible to everyone with the room link
 - **Database Protection**: Database credentials are kept in `config.js` (not exposed to users)
 - **No Authentication Required**: Simple and accessible for everyone